Accept that you’ll worry a little, then focus on the positives

 Now you can relax and enjoy your well-deserved break!

-If you ever need help during semester with your studies or need support, UON has a variety of support systems to assist you available at UON support.
+If you ever need help during semester with your studies or need support, there are a variety of support systems to assist you available at Current Students Support.